Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Introduction

-We have recently introduced in \cite{MR2890259} a tailored numerical strategy to cope with the latter difficulties using reasonable computing resources, that is, on a sufficiently powerful workstation possibly with a shared-memory architecture \cite{MR2869529}.
-The algorithm guarantees accurate numerical solutions even in the presence of strong stiffness and relies on the following key ingredients: \begin{itemize} \item Time operator splitting: high performance computing can be achieved in the numerical solution of reaction-diffusion systems by choosing dedicated schemes for each split sub-system \cite{MR2890259,Dumont2013}.
-Additionally these methods exhibit a large data-driven parallelism, and their mathematical analysis is well-established for relatively large splitting time steps even when stiffness is present \cite{MR2127928,MR2335366,MR3213800}.
-Dynamically adapted splitting time steps can be also considered in the case of strongly varying dynamics \cite{MR2847238}. \item Multiresolution finite volume scheme: based on wavelet decomposition multiresolution schemes yield highly compressed representations for problems displaying localized fronts \cite{Cohen03,muller2003}.
-In particular grid adaptation is performed dynamically between time steps according to an accuracy tolerance that tracks the approximation errors coming from data compression. \item One-step high order integration schemes: \textsc{Radau5} \cite{MR1439506}, an implicit, fifth order Runge--Kutta scheme with $A$- and $L$-stability properties for the time integration of the reaction terms given by stiff systems of ordinary differential equations; and \textsc{Rock4} \cite{MR1923724}, a stabilized, explicit Runge--Kutta method of order four for the diffusion problems.
-Both schemes feature time-stepping strategies that guarantee numerical approximations within a user-defined accuracy. \end{itemize} All these numerical techniques were implemented in the \textsc{MBARETE} code \cite{duarte:tel-00667857}, using a tree-structured data with pointers and recursive navigation.
-Available in one, two, and three dimensions of space, the code allows the numerical solution of very stiff reaction-diffusion systems (even coupled with electric or hydrodynamic flow fields) within a user-defined error tolerance in space and time.
+We have recently introduced in \cite{MR2890259} a tailored numerical strategy to cope with the latter difficulties using reasonable computing resources, that is, on a sufficiently powerful workstation, possibly exploiting shared-memory parallelism \cite{MR2869529}.
+It relies on time operator splitting\footnote{High performance computing can be achieved by choosing dedicated schemes for each split sub-system \cite{MR2890259,Dumont2013}.
+Operator splitting schemes also exhibit a large data-driven parallelism, and their mathematical analysis is well-established for relatively large splitting time steps even when stiffness is present \cite{MR2127928,MR2335366,MR3213800}.} with one-step, high order integration schemes, namely, \textsc{Radau5}\footnote{An implicit, fifth order Runge-Kutta scheme with $A$- and $L$-stability properties and time step adaptation.} \cite{MR1439506} and \textsc{Rock4}\footnote{A stabilized, explicit Runge-Kutta method of order four and time step adaptation.} \cite{MR1923724} for the time integration of the reaction and diffusion sub-systems, respectively.
+The discretized equations are solved on a dynamically adapted grid generated by multiresolution analysis (MRA) in a finite volume multi-dimensional framework in the spirit of the original work of Harten \cite{Harten95} and then Cohen et al. and M\"{u}ller \cite{Cohen03,muller2003,MR2647599}.
+MRA is based on a wavelet decomposition and a multiresolution transform, yielding both highly compressed representations for problems displaying localized fronts as well as a compression error control with respect to the solution on the full grid.
+Let us emphasize that this property is a major difference with an AMR (Adaptive Mesh Refinement) strategy where the refinement criterion rather relies on heuristics.
+This MRA-operator splitting numerical strategy was implemented in the \textsc{MBARETE} code \cite{duarte:tel-00667857}, using a tree-structured data with pointers and recursive navigation.
+However, the latter implementation shows serious limitations in terms of parallel programming due to the lack of data locality and load balancing.
+A new paradigm of parallelism together with a different and customized data structure is thus needed to achieve more efficient MRA-operator splitting implementations.